 How much does a manifold cost to replace?

-- Type of Manifold: There are different types of manifolds, including intake and exhaust manifolds.
-The cost can differ significantly between these types.
+- Type of Manifold: There are several different types of manifolds, including intake manifolds, exhaust manifolds, and combination manifolds.
+The cost can vary depending on the specific type that needs to be replaced.

 Is it expensive to replace a manifold?